A Beacon of Educational Excellence

-RCCD began serving the Moreno Valley community by offering classes at March Air Force Base and Moreno Valley High School.
-The number of courses expanded with the community's population and in October 1985 the Robert C. Warmington Company donated 112 acres for the construction of a college in Moreno Valley.
+In October 1985, the Robert P. Warmington Company donated 112 acres for the construction of a college in Moreno Valley.
 This philanthropic act was motivated by the company's vision that having a college close to the homes that it intended to build would make those homes more attractive to potential buyers.
 In 1989, RCCD purchased 20 additional acres.
-Construction began in the same year and MVC officially opened in 1991 when four buildings were completed: the Library, the Student Services Building, the Science and Technology Building, and the student center.
+Construction on the Moreno Valley College campus began in the same year.

 Highlights at MVC

 This date marks the official opening of the Moreno Valley Campus.
 The Moreno Valley Campus consisted of 132 Acres; 39,789 assigned square feet of buildings, designated to serve 2,400 students but with an actual enrollment of 148 students in spring 1991, and with 3,800 students in fall of 1994.
 During the spring semester 1991, only 12-week short-classes were offered with 9 full-time faculty.

 The Moreno Valley Campus is designated as the "beacon campus" for health science programs.
 In the fall of 1994, the EMT Program transferred from Riverside City College to the Moreno Valley campus to start the allied health program.
 Eventually MVC's allied health offerings grew to include EMT and Paramedic training, Dental Hygiene, Dental Assisting and Medical Assisting.

 The Moreno Valley Campus announces it will pursue accreditation as an independent college.
 A month later, the campus graduating class totaled 52 students.